Analysis | A vindictive Trump seeks to undermine Biden’s presidency

 There’s little doubt that Biden’s first priority will be the coronavirus pandemic — setting policies to contain the spread of the virus, ramping up production of personal protective equipment, establishing a more reliable system for testing and assuring swift and efficient distribution of a vaccine.
 The other part of the pandemic agenda will be to provide economic relief to the many millions of Americans who are suffering as well as to state and local governments whose budgets have been battered by their efforts to stem the disease.

-Beyond that Biden will have to set the priority list from among his various campaign promises: health care, climate, immigration, and policing and racial justice.
+Beyond that, Biden will have to set the priority list from among his various campaign promises: health care, climate, immigration, and policing and racial justice.
 There are constituencies inside the Democratic Party for each of them.

 Two questions arise: Will Trump seek to use his influence as the titular head of the GOP to push Republican lawmakers to scuttle Biden’s priorities?
 Will Biden be forced to trim his sails — at the risk of an intraparty battle with the left — to seek even modest bipartisan support?